MarketingPipeline/Extractor/README.md

 # What does Extractor do
-This is a command line based Python script that help you extract the following;
+This is a command line based Python tool that help you extract the following;

 - Extract existing TAR.GZ files to your specified folder path.
 - Downloading a TAR.GZ from a URL & extract it to your specified folder path.